Martinc94/CountdownNumbersGame/README.md

 No negative numbers and fractions.

+The problem is much larger and complex than it appears at first glance.
+The size of all the combinations of all the lists are as follows:

+(42 * 720 * 1024) = 30,965,760

 ### Countdown
 Countdown is a Television game show broadcast of Channel 4.
 It contains a variety of word and number games.
 The countdown numbers game requires contestants to compute a list of six number to a given target within sixty seconds.
 The contestant with the correct solution of nearest solution to the target wins.